janim2/RentersParadise/README.md

 ....

+# FONTS
+   // POPPINS (Used for Headings)

+   //FUTURA (Used for Regular texts)

+   //AVENIR NEXT CONDENSED (Used for Screen Headings)

 Try and make the names of the classes in a file same as the file name so we cant all read well.

     # Longer Variable Names are better than short ones with no meaning.